airr-community/common-repo-wg/recommendations.md

 adhere to the FAIR principles, and follow best practices in providing [FAIR Digital Objects](https://zenodo.org/doi/10.5281/zenodo.7781925).

-#### Recommendation 2.6: Compliance with local legal norms for data access
+#### Recommendation 2.6: Compliance with applicable legal norms for data access
-A compliant repository should adhere to local legal norms that govern data access and use.
+A compliant repository should adhere to applicable legal norms that govern data access and use.
 Repositories that host data whose access and use are limited by local regulations (e.g., privacy/health/genetic information) or institutional review/research ethics boards (e.g., participant consent) should enable